wombat facts

 10. Wombats bite during mating.

-During mating, wombats like to bite the bottoms of a potential mate.
-Additionally, male and female wombats do this.
-Additionally, researchers from sunny Queensland have found that the female Southern hairy-nosed wombat bites the males when they're most fertile.
-The researchers speculate this biting behavior might be how male and female Southern hairy-nosed wombats signal their readiness to mate1
+During mating, wombats like to bite the bottoms of potential mates.
+Both male and female wombats do this.
+Researchers from sunny Queensland have found that the female Southern hairy-nosed wombat bites the males when they're most fertile.

-11. Baby wombats stay in their mother's pouch for up to six months.
+11. Baby wombats stay in their mother's backward pouch for six months.

 mother and baby wombat